 -

-Copy the .env.examplefile and rename it to.env, then replace the placeholder values with your actual data:cp .env.example .env
+.env.examplefile and rename it to.env, then replace the placeholder values with your actual data:cp .env.example .env -

 Usage